Novatopo/novatopo-guidelines/django/README.md

 - Use [isort](https://github.com/timothycrosley/isort#readme) to automate import sorting using the guidelines below.

--Put imports in these groups: future, standard library, third-party libraries, other Django components, local Django component, try/excepts.
+- Put imports in these groups: future, standard library, third-party libraries, other Django components, local Django component, try/excepts.
 Sort lines in each group alphabetically by the full module name.
 Place all **import module** statements before **from module import objects** in each section.
 Use absolute imports for other Django components and relative imports for local components.

 - On each line, alphabetize the items with the upper case items grouped before the lower case items.